TVUSD's Comprehensive Sexual Health Education Information

 If I choose to opt my child out of participating in the instruction when is the form due?

-If you would like to opt your child out of participating in the lessons, please submit the attached opt-out form to your child's teacher.
-Due dates will be provided on individual school letters sent to parents.
+If you would like to opt your child out of participating in the lessons, please submit the opt-out form.
+Due dates will be provided on individual school letters emailed to parents.
 They are also listed on this website.

 TVUSD's Curriculum and Parent Information